devluxor/full-stack-open/notes/frontend/part5_testing_the_frontend/d_end_to_end_testing.md

 # End to end testing

-o far we have tested the backend as a whole on an API level using integration tests and tested some frontend components using unit tests.
+So far we have tested the backend as a whole on an API level using integration tests and tested some frontend components using unit tests.

 Next, we will look into one way to test the system as a whole using End to End (E2E) tests.